AHWALab/EF5Docs/source/calibrating.rst

    #task=CREST_Simulation             # Comment this line, and then, after the calibration, un-comment it to run the simulation

+.. admonition:: Common EF5 warning message in this step.

+   When you run the calibration, you may see the following warning message:
+   "WARNING: Failed to load preload file outputs/califorcings.bin".

+   It does not affect the calibration process.
+   It is related about a file created during the calibration process, which could be used in the future to re-run a calibration.

 The following image shows the parameters' sensitivity in the simulated time series.

 .. image:: _static/Parameters_Sensitivity.png
    :width: 400
+   :align: center